kaiomagalhaes/blog/en/code_quality_ruby.md

 Our code must be well **organized** in packages/modules/classes.
 We strive to follow the rules of the [Rails Style Guide](http://guides.rubyonrails.org/index.html).

-Our code must be **maintainable**, although we work with startups we do care about the future of each one so if in the future our client decide to improve his product a lot of money and a lot of his time (and our time) will be saved.
+Our code must be **maintainable**.
+Although we work with startups, we do care about the future of each one, so if in the future our client decides to improve his product, a lot of money and a lot of his time (and our time) will be saved.

 ##### [Rubocop](https://github.com/bbatsov/rubocop)

 RuboCop is a Ruby static code analyzer, it searches for smells and bad practices defined by the community.
 Examples of smells are:

-* Method too complex
+.* Method too complex
  * Line number of a class
  * Characters number in a line

-The official good practices sources are [Ruby style guide](https://github.com/bbatsov/ruby-style-guide) end [Rails style guide](https://github.com/bbatsov/rails-style-guide)
+The official good practices sources are [Ruby style guide](https://github.com/bbatsov/ruby-style-guide) and [Rails style guide](https://github.com/bbatsov/rails-style-guide)

-It has a huge range of good practices plus allows us to customize them, like in the example below:
+It has a huge range of good practices and allows us to customize them, like in the example below:

 ```
 Rails: